Sajid-developer/react-project-using-vite-bundler/README.md

 ## Show your support

-if you found it helpful then give a star 🌟 to the repo.
+If you found it helpful then give a star 🌟 to the repo.